cliffore/millms/README.md

     python translate.py

-6: Execute the Python script to enter each prompt through the suite of SAEs, e.g.
+6: Execute the Python script to enter each prompt through the suite of SAEs and pass the layer number as a parameter, e.g.

-    python run-saes.py
+    python run-saes.py --layer=1

 This script can be executed many times and will take the highest number experiment folder.